 The New York Times has recently published an article about young men and women who have graduated from law school.
 They are on a track to career success but somehow find themselves driving buses or waitressing tables in restaurants while having to service $100,000 student loans.
 This is the pattern these days, not the exception.

 Salvation lies, I think, in recognizing the unpleasant reality that greets college graduates in this generation even more than it did in previous ones.
 Our personal identities require a certain realignment.
-Either we can be more like Steve Meldahl, able and willing to fix toilets, or we can remain writers who deal honestly with our own situation.
+Either we can be more like Steve Meldahl, able and willing to fix toilets, or we can remain white-collar writers who deal honestly with our own situation.
 Maybe the latter concern can translate into a political agenda that addresses the depressing job situation for educated people.

 Don Samuels, however, offers another option for helping persons in the “lost generation” overcome unfavorable comparisons between Meldahl and themselves.
 Even if Steve Meldahl is a self-made millionaire who has accumulated ninety properties in Minneapolis, he is a “slumlord” and therefore to be reviled.
 So let’s all show up at Meldahl’s house, shake our fists at him, and then go home, feeling better about ourselves.

 The bottom line is that we are each concerned with our personal dignity.
 If someone is educated (and therefore expected to succeed) but finds himself or herself economically marginalized, a semblance of dignity can be maintained by agitating on behalf of the community.
-We are then selflessly working on behalf of others as enlightened nobility typically does.
+We are then selflessly working on behalf of others as the enlightened nobility typically does.

 Unfortunately, the moral dualism inherent in Northside political activity has its destructive aspect.
 If we must prove ourselves at least as good as others, persons like Steve Meldahl, symbolic of our shame, will be caught in the crossfire.
 A society based primarily on social advancement will lead to that result.